danmar/cppcheck/man/manual-premium.md

 [misra.py](https://github.com/danmar/cppcheck/blob/main/addons/misra.py) is used to verify compliance with MISRA C 2012, a proprietary set of guidelines to avoid questionable code, developed for embedded systems.

-The full list of supported rules is available on [this](https://files.cppchecksolutions.com/misrac2012.html) web page.
+The full list of supported rules is available on: [https://files.cppchecksolutions.com/misrac2012.html](https://files.cppchecksolutions.com/misrac2012.html)

 ### y2038.py